Skip to main content

 6. 6.
 Fluorescent Light (CFL) lightbulbs may sound complicated but they are very easy to use and a whole 80% more efficient than standard bulbs.
 They’re just as bright, last ten times longer and could save you €60 over their lifetime!
 Plus, if you replace 3 regular bulbs with CFLs and use a comfy 3 hours of electricity per day you could save a whopping €43 a year!
 (SEAI).

-7. How to save on electricity bills with the right appliances:
+How to save on electricity bills with efficient appliances

-8. Electrical appliances can vary hugely in energy efficiency.
-Always check the EU Energy Label before you buy as choosing the right appliance can have a very positive effect on your electricity bills!
-Other ways you can save money with your appliances:
+Electrical appliances can vary greatly in energy efficiency.
+Always check the EU Energy Label before buying, as choosing the right appliance can significantly reduce your electricity bills.
+Here are some additional ways to save energy with your appliances:

 Ovens: